AdityaRajuladevi/StudentCRM_APP/README.md

 * The home page provides a link that will allow you to register to the CRM ` http://localhost:8000/signup/ `
 * You should provide all the required details to register the user

-### 3. Viewing your campaign details
+### 3. Viewing your Students List
-* Clicking on a campaign title on the home page will take you to that campaign's detail page: ` http://localhost:8000/campaign/<pk> `, where ` <pk> ` is the primary key (id) associated with that campaign in the database.
-Remember to use the pagination feature at the bottom of each page to access all of the result-photos!
+* Clicking on a students tab on the home page will take you to that student's list page: ` http://localhost:8000/list/ `,  Remember to use the pagination feature at the bottom of each page to access all of the students!

 Choices I Made